-I am so aware of what’s going on outside.
+I am so aware of what’s going on outside, at all times.

-The two years I belonged to the Morton Arboretum in Lisle, I literally went every week, sometimes more than once, just to be outdoors, away from big buildings and heavy traffic, to sit in grassy fields with a book or walk through forests of fallen leaves.
+When I belonged to the Morton Arboretum in Lisle, I went every week.
+Sometimes I even went more than once, just to be outdoors, away from big buildings and heavy traffic, to sit in grassy fields with a book or walk through forests of fallen leaves.

-I’ll admit too that I feel this insane sense of wonder at the changing seasons, that watching days of rain and gusts of wind turn autumn into winter amazes me every year and that the first warm days of spring, which hint at winter’s end, are enough to make me powerfully optimistic in areas of my life that have no connection whatsoever to the weather.
+The changing seasons fill me with this sense of wonder, watching days of rain and gusts of wind turn into autumn and then winter amazes me every year.
+And the first warm days of spring, which hint at winter’s end, are enough to make me powerfully optimistic in all areas of my life.

-Even though I know what’s coming in some sense, the fact that it does and that I have absolutely no control over it makes me feel hopeful, happy to trust that which is greater than I.
+Even though I know what’s coming in some sense, the fact that it does and that I have absolutely no control over it years after year makes me feel hopeful, and I’m happy to trust this great thing, outside myself.

 It used to be fairly common, a less expensive sister to ice cream but with less dairy fat, more icy and much lighter.